Boundedness of Journ\'{e} operators with matrix weights: One-parameter and biparameter matrix Ap weights

 \subsection{Reducing matrices}

 In this subsection we recall a few facts about reducing matrices that are important for our purposes.
-Reducing matrices, having first been introduced by M.~Goldberg \cite{goldberg} to study $L^{p}$ bounds for matrix-weighted maximal functions for $p\neq2$, can be understood as substitutes of averages of matrix-valued weights whenever one is interested in the case $p\neq 2$.
+Reducing matrices, were first been introduced by Nazarov--Treil \cite{nazarov-treil} and by Volberg \cite{volberg} and have also been used by M.~Goldberg \cite{goldberg} to study $L^{p}$ bounds for matrix-weighted maximal functions for $p\neq2$.
+These can be understood as substitutes of averages of matrix-valued weights whenever one is interested in the case $p\neq 2$.

-The following lemma is trivial, but we state and prove it precisely for the sake of clarity.